Streamlining Hydrant Inspections and Maintenance with ArcGIS and Maximo

 - More than $5 billion in assets and $1.2 billion in water rights.

 Like most water utilities, the Water Authority is required to inspect thousands of fire hydrants (14K+) in a relatively short (4 months) time frame.
-This process is tedious and mostly manual.
+This process was tedious and mostly manual.
+Over the years, much attention has been given to streamline and improve the process, advancing from paper to electronic forms in most cases.
 Hydrant inspection and maintenance activities are done by Albuquerque Fire and Rescue (AFR) and the Water Authority, respectively.
 These two large organizations need to communicate inspection results and follow-up work effectively and efficiently since their work is critical to public safety.

 Besides helping to ensure public safety, the hydrant inspection process helps to preserve and improve the city's already superior fire insurance rating, which saves taxpayers money.
-So, moving from a paper process to a more streamlined, electronic inspection tracking system seemed desirable.
-But that shift also needed to meet several other requirements:
+Continual improvement of the inspection and maintenance process is critical.
+To that end, the Water Authority developed these requirements:

 - Remain compatible with and provide access to historic data in its IBM Maximo enterprise asset management (EAM) system.